InfuseAI/primehub-site/docs/guide_manual/admin-nb-admin.md

 kubectl -n hub get pod | grep jupyter-<user_id>
 ```

 In this case, use `delete user` for the reset of the user.
-Don't worry, it don't *delete user account from PrimeHub*, once the user launches a Notebook instance, the user account is listed here again.
+Don't worry, it doesn't *delete user account from PrimeHub*, once the user launches a Notebook instance, the user account is listed here again.
 It forces Hub to synchronize with Kubernetes  when the user try launching Notebook next time.